Stephen Hogan: Film

-Hogan played Sky Marshall Omar Anoke in science-fiction film Starship Troopers 3: Marauder.
+Hogan played Sky Marshall Omar Anoke, a major role in science-fiction film Starship Troopers 3: Marauder.
 He played the lead role of Adam Smith in Iraq war drama Kingdom of Dust: Beheading of Adam Smith, in which critic Justin Richards averred that he "manages to portray an okay representation" of hostage Adam Smith.

 Television

 Radio and audio

 Hogan has also narrated a number of audiobook recordings with Penguin Random House.
 The audio book of The Secret Place won Library Journal's Best Media 2014.
 His respective narration in The Heart's Invisible Furies and Typhoon won the AudioFile Magazine Earphone Awards.

 Theatre and musical

 Having trained at Royal Conservatoire of Scotland, he has worked extensively in UK and Irish theaters.